-Minimum Noncombustible Material Clearances

-If Not Using Mantel
+Minimum Noncombustible Material Clearances If Not Using Mantel

-Note: If using a mantel proceed to If Using Mantel.
-If not using a mantel, follow these instructions.
+Note: If using a mantel, proceed to If Using Mantel.
+If not using a mantel, follow the information below.

-You must have noncombustible material(s) above the fireplace opening.
+You must have noncombustible material(s) above fireplace opening.
 Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
 With sheet metal, you must have noncombustible material behind it.
 Noncombustible material must extend at least 8" up (for all models).
-If noncombustible material is less than 12", you must install the fireplace hood accessory (24" Model Only).
-See Figure 5 for minimum clearances.
+If noncombustible material is less than 12", you must install the fireplace hood accessory (24" models only).
+See Figure 5, page 10, for minimum clearances.